Aussie AI

 Function names:

-” to also report the current function name if you wish.
+Note that you can add “__func__” to also report the current function name if you wish.

-There's also an older non-standard __FUNCTION__
+There's also an older non-standard __FUNCTION__ version of the macro.

-Note that the need for all these macros goes away once there is widespread C++ support for std::stacktrace
+Note that the need for all these macros goes away once there is widespread C++ support for std::stacktrace,

 as standardized in C++23, in which case a failing assertion could simply report its own call stack in an